Villa Toeplitz: Panoramic bridge, orchard and cemetery

 The particular technique used in the cultivation of apples and pears made it possible for Edvige to take part in several competitions, often winning and gaining different honours.
 On each fruit and vegetable's peel, she used to put a monogram of a letter (T) to sign her creations.
 Giuseppe Toeplitz, according to all the workers' memories, was really dedicated to the care of the plants in the greenhouse.
 Every night, he used to check his plants, even if it was late.

-The two spouses are both resting in peace in St.Ambrogio cemetery in one chapel with the woman's parents.
-The disposition of the headstones respects the Slavic tradition and is really simple and minimal, while the outside reflects the union of several styles.
-The couple has been really relevant for the history and development of the city of Varese, even though there are not really considered or remembered in the present society, probably for the lack of heirs and so the lack of care for their chapel.
+The two spouses are both residing in St.Ambrogio cemetery in one chapel with the woman's parents.
+The disposition of the headstones respects the Slavic tradition and is simple and minimal, while the outside reflects the union of several styles.
+The couple has been relevant for the history and development of the city of Varese, even though they are not frequently considered or remembered in the present society, probably for the lack of heirs and so the lack of care for their chapel.

 Bird snare and tower

 Villa Toeplitz's Gardens host a series of bird snares that were once dedicated to bird hunting, an activity that was long practised by Mr Toeplitz.
-The bird snare is the first element of the hunting set and, in the case of Villa Toeplitz, it is located by the main body of the Villa.
-The first bird snares were made in the 14th century by some friars and then they started to be used in Lombardy and other regions in the north of Italy.
-It is made by two parts: the first component is a building made mainly by stones that, like the one in Toeplitz's Gardens, is the tower, a building developed on three levels, all with different functions.
-The lowest one was made for meetings, the middle one was where the birds that were used to beckon other birds rested and the top part was used by the hunters to look for birds.
-The second component is an arboreal structure positioned in a circle called colonnade with a big red oak at the centre.
+The bird snare is the first element of the hunting set, and one of such is located by the main body of the Villa.
+The first bird snares were made in the 14th century by a small group of friars, and they started to be used in Lombardy and other regions in the north of Italy.
+It is made of two parts: the first component is a building made mainly of stones that, like the one in Toeplitz's Gardens, is the tower, a building developed on three levels, all with different functions.
+The lowest one was made for meetings, the middle one was where the birds that were used to beckon other birds rested, and the top part was used by the hunters to look for birds.
+The second component is an arboreal structure positioned in a circle called colonnade with a red oak at the centre.